Table of Contents

 – You will get an idea of how efficiently your company controls the merchandise

-- It shows how liquid your company’s inventory is.
-Inventory is the biggest asset of the company.
-So it’s especially important for investors to see how well the company transforms inventory into cash.
+– It shows how liquid your company’s inventory is.
+Inventory is the biggest asset of the company, making it especially important for investors to see how well the company transforms inventory into cash.

 However, comparing yourself with only industry benchmark is not enough.
 You need to also take into consideration the size of your company.
 For example, you don’t want to compare your turnover rate with a company that’s in the same industry but is much larger.
-Small manufacturing operations don’t scale up to large manufacturing.
-So always take into consideration not only the industry but the size of the company too.
-And remember, a business should always strive to have a high turnover ratio for successful inventory control.
+Small manufacturing operations naturally do not scale up to large manufacturing.
+However, it is important for a business to always strive for high turnover ratio for successful inventory control.

 7. How Can You Sell the Excess Stock?

 We’ve finally approached the most important question that bothers all business owners.
 How to sell excess inventory at a maximum?
-We present you the best techniques to get rid of excess stock, yet make some profit out of it.
+Below, we present the best techniques to get rid of excess stock, while also turning a profit out of it.

 One of the most well-known ways of getting rid of surplus stock is liquidating excess inventory.
-Inventory liquidators buy all types of inventory and resell the products for a lower price.
-They specifically specialize in purchasing the excess stock that companies want to get rid of.
-So they are excess inventory buyers, who usually buy the products straight from the merchants.
+Inventory liquidators buy all types of inventories and resell the products for a lower price.
+They specialize in purchasing the excess stock that companies want to get rid of.

-Liquidating excess inventory is by far the fastest way to sell the inventory surplus you have.
-Yet, we have to say that it’s not the most profitable way.
+Liquidating excess inventory is by far the fastest way to sell the inventory surplus you have… however, it is not the most profitable option.
 A liquidator usually buys the stock for a very low price.
 You also must consider the cost of delivering the inventory to the buyer.
 Be sure to work with a well-known and reliable liquidator, who won’t jeopardize your brand.

 Bundling is one of the most popular promotion techniques used by all retailers.
 It’s proven to be extremely effective.
 Bundling means pairing one product with another or even multiple products.
-A bundled offer is selling for a slightly lower price than if you sell the products separately.
+A bundled offer involves selling multiple products for a slightly lower price than if the products were sold separately.
 People often are very attracted to bundle offers.

-When bundling your inventory items, follow the following rules.
+When bundling your inventory items, make sure to follow these rules.
 Bundle complementary products to create an attractive package deal.
 For example, consider bundling last season sunglasses that no one wants to buy with the latest swimsuits.
-Also, consider bundling fast-moving products with slow-moving ones.
-If a customer wants to buy a fast-selling product, there’s a big probability that they would pay a slightly higher price if that product is bundled up.
+Additionally, consider bundling fast-moving products with slow-moving ones.
+If a customer wants to buy a fast-selling product, there is a big probability that they would pay a slightly higher price if that product is bundled up.
 Everyone loves a great deal with a discounted price!